juppmax/c_build/README.md

 # c_build
 c_build is a lightweight utility with insperation from make and fdisk.
-You place the .exe in your project and just run ./build.exe .
+You just build it with:
+'g++ -o build.exe build.cpp'
 It has the following commands:

 exit <=> exit